giannif/BinarySearch/README.md

 **Important**
 > Duplicate values are unsupported.

-_In all examples below, assume the tests pass_

 ### Performance Benefit
 Binary Search runs in O(log n), as opposed to linear search which runs in O(1).